gienyne/Industrial_edge_gateway/docs/architekture/gateway_application.md

   metric missing from one payload (a failed DHT11 read, an unreadable OPC UA node) keeps its last value and its original timestamp, and its return does not cause a rebirth.
 Nothing tells a Host that such a value has become stale.
-If that is needed later, Sparkplug's `is_null` flag is the natural way to say "no current value".
+If that is needed later, Sparkplug's `is_null` flag will be probably the natural way to say" no current value".
 - **A slow connector stalls the whole cycle.** Connectors are called one after the other on the main thread.
 An OPC UA source that is down blocks `collectData()` for the duration of the connection attempt (about 2 s against